 How do you get to Curracurrong Falls?

 Curracurrong Falls are located along the 26 km Coast Track in Royal National Park, near the famous landmark – Eagle Rock.
-You can only reach the falls by a 2-hr hike either from Wattamolla or from Garie Beach or via Curra Moors trail.
+You can only reach the falls by a 2-hr hike either from Wattamolla, from Garie Beach or via Curra Moors trail.
 Here is all you have to know about these three hikes, including a stunning secret undercliff lookout.

 Garrie Beach to Curracurrong Falls Walk